Historic Pittsford awards the Jean

 policy or statutes which advance the interests of historic

-the Pittsford Community the opportunity to nominate
+to announce to the Pittsford Community the opportunity to nominate

 an indivdual or group to receive the annual Historic Pittsford

 Preservation Achievement Award.
-Please take note that the deadline for submissions
+Please take note that the deadline

-of individuals or organizations to the history and/or culture
+contributions of individuals or organizations to the history

-come from any source.
+may come from any source.
 Screening and review of nominations

 will be conducted by a committee of Historic Pittsford, with